Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/index.md

 ## Current Line Highlighting

-SyntaxEditor supports highlighting of the current editor view line, meaning the view line that currently contains the caret.
+SyntaxEditor supports highlighting of the current editor view line or line number, meaning the view line that currently contains the caret.

 See the [Current Line Highlighting](current-line-highlighting.md) topic for more information.